FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Related Works

-\paragraph{Decoupled Greedy Learning} As deeper and deeper neural networks are used for better performance, the low efficiency of end-to-end (joint) training is exposed because it hinders the model parallelization and requires large memory for model parameters and intermediate results~\cite{belilovsky2020decoupled,hettinger2017forward}.
-As an alternative, Decoupled Greedy Learning (DGL) is proposed, which decouples the whole neural network into several modules and trains them separately without gradient dependency~\cite{belilovsky2019greedy,belilovsky2020decoupled,marquez2018deep,wang2021revisiting}.
-In this paper, we deploy and improve DGL for federated adversarial training such that edge-devices with few computing resources could also participate in AT for large models.
+\textbf{Decoupled Greedy Learning.} As deeper and deeper neural networks are used for better performance, the low efficiency of end-to-end (joint) training is exposed because it hinders the model parallelization and requires large memory for model parameters and intermediate results~\cite{hettinger2017forward,belilovsky2020decoupled}.
+As an alternative, Decoupled Greedy Learning (DGL) is proposed, which decouples the whole neural network into several modules and trains them separately without gradient dependency~\cite{marquez2018deep,belilovsky2019greedy,belilovsky2020decoupled,wang2021revisiting}.
+In contrast to allowing only one unified model partition in DGL, FADE fits better in FL with differentiated model partitions for heterogeneous clients.
+Additionally, FADE complements DGL with provable adversarial robustness and objective inconsistency alleviation, which allows FADE to maintain high adversarial and natural accuracy.